-Even if you do not intend to file bankruptcy today or this month, call Shuster Law Firm PLLC for a free face-to-face consultation to discover bankruptcy’s advantages.
+Even if you do not intend to file bankruptcy today or this month, call Shuster Law PLLC for a free face-to-face consultation to discover bankruptcy’s advantages.
 Call (972) 315-6222 or click here to contact our law firm.

 Our Lewisville bankruptcy lawyers find that negative associations of bankruptcy are far outweighed by the relief a bankruptcy case will provide.
 We can help achieve a discharge of your debt to help you move forward.

-Filing Bankruptcy Can Stop Wage Garnishment, Judgments and Creditor Harassment
+Filing Bankruptcy Can Stop Wage Garnishment, Judgments, and Creditor Harassment

-As soon as you file bankruptcy, you receive the protection of an “automatic stay.”
+As soon as you file bankruptcy, you receive the protection of the “automatic stay.”
 The automatic stay prevents creditors from contacting you in any form until the bankruptcy court enters your final discharge order.
 Read more about how to stop creditor harassment.